 Why is inflammation a problem?

-Inflammation is a feature of old age, but it’s also associated with many autoimmune diseases as well as weight gain, insulin resistance, poor energy, sleep and libido, reduced brain function and depression.
+Inflammation is a feature of old age, but it’s also associated with many autoimmune diseases as well as weight gain, insulin resistance, poor energy, sleep, libido, reduced brain function, and depression.1

-Inflammation is identified by inflammatory markers in the blood including interleukin-6 (IL-6) tumor necrosis factor-α (TNF-α) and C-reactive protein (CRP).
+Inflammation is identified by inflammatory markers in the blood, including interleukin-6 (IL-6) tumour necrosis factor-α (TNF-α), and C-reactive protein (CRP).